David: Narrative

 Saul sets David over his army.
 All Israel loves David, but his popularity causes Saul to fear him ("What else can he wish but the kingdom?").
-Saul plots his death, but Saul's son Jonathan, one of those who loves David, warns him of his father's schemes and David flees.
+Saul plots his death, but Saul's son Jonathan, who loves David, warns him of his father's schemes and David flees.
 He goes first to Nob, where he is fed by the priest Ahimelech and given Goliath's sword, and then to Gath, the Philistine city of Goliath, intending to seek refuge with King Achish there.
 Achish's servants or officials question his loyalty, and David sees that he is in danger there.
 He goes next to the cave of Adullam, where his family joins him.
 From there he goes to seek refuge with the king of Moab, but the prophet Gad advises him to leave and he goes to the Forest of Hereth, and then to Keilah, where he is involved in a further battle with the Philistines.
 Saul plans to besiege Keilah so that he can capture David, so David leaves the city in order to protect its inhabitants.
 From there he takes refuge in the mountainous Wilderness of Ziph.

 Jonathan meets with David again and confirms his loyalty to David as the future king.
 After the people of Ziph notify Saul that David is taking refuge in their territory, Saul seeks confirmation and plans to capture David in the Wilderness of Maon, but his attention is diverted by a renewed Philistine invasion and David is able to secure some respite at Ein Gedi.
-Returning from battle with the Philistines, Saul heads to Ein Gedi in pursuit of David and enters the cave where, as it happens, David and his supporters are hiding, "to attend to his needs".
-David realises he has an opportunity to kill Saul, but this is not his intention: he secretly cuts off a corner of Saul's robe, and when Saul has left the cave he comes out to pay homage to Saul as the king and to demonstrate, using the piece of robe, that he holds no malice towards Saul.
+Returning from battle with the Philistines, Saul heads to Ein Gedi in pursuit of David.
+Needing privacy "to attend to his needs", Saul enters the cave where, as it happens, David and his supporters are hiding.
+David realises he has an opportunity to kill Saul, but instead, he secretly cuts off a piece of Saul's robe.
+When Saul leaves the cave, David comes out to pay homage to the king, and to demonstrate using the piece of robe that he holds no malice towards him.
 The two are thus reconciled and Saul recognises David as his successor.